 Our HPP Board Members

 I became a Roman Catholic before my marriage to Paul, over 50 years ago.
 We have four married children, and our eleven grandchildren keep us busy and grounded!
-I regularly attended at St. Thomas' church in Emsworth.
+I regularly attend St. Michael's and All Angels Catholic Church in Leigh Park.
 I love Passion plays and was privileged to go to Oberammergau's play in 2010, and though I don't speak German, I thoroughly enjoyed every minute of their wonderful play.

 I was delighted to join HPP's 'Future Group' for the first Havant Passion Play, as the Roman Catholic representative.
 I had no intention of acting, I don't do that sort of thing!
 However, James is very persuasive and I absolutely loved my part as 'Mother 1', leading in the donkey, ably assisted by my twin grandsons, Joseph and Isaac.
 It really was a most memorable time, one that I look back on with great fondness and emotion.